The Book of Patagonia, by Juan Manuel Herrera Traybel

 To anyone who would read this book, I’d recommend regularly going to Google and asking its AI questions about the different entities that seem to pop up at random, and led me to often ask myself simply “WTF is going on!?”

 Bottom line: Not an easy book to read, but the author poses some very interesting and discussion-worthy prognostications of where our addiction to technology and AI enhanced life styles could take us.
-Also about the nature of consciousness, and where it may be headed in the future.
+He also injects some very interesting spiritual issues and the book raises questions about the nature of consciousness, and where it may be headed in the future.

 Posted in Uncategorized | Tagged , , , , | Leave a comment